Primary Schwann cells isolated from adult rat sciatic nerve and purified via magnetic activated cell sorting.

 |Cryopreservation:||10% DMSO / 90% FBS|

 Schwann cells are obtained from the sciatic nerve of adult 3 month old rats using a novel protocol for immediate dissociation and purification by magnetic activated cell sorting (MACS).
-Schwann cells maintain their identity, viability and growth rates throughout the process of isolation, purification, and expansion and cryopreservation.
+Schwann cells maintain their identity, viability and growth rates throughout the process of isolation, purification, expansion and cryopreservation.
 The cryopreserved product consists of MACS-purified rat Schwann cells identified as S100 positive, p75NGFR positive, GFAP positive cells.
 The absence of fibroblast contamination is determined on the basis of the lack of expression of Thy-1, a fibroblast-specific marker.
-These cells actively proliferate in response to defined mitogenic factors and increase the expression of myelination-associated genes in response to cAMP treatment, which are key indicators of biological activity preservation.
+These cells actively proliferate in response to defined mitogenic factors and increase the expression of myelination-associated genes in response to cAMP treatment, which are key indicators of preservation of biological activity.

 If you publish research with this product, please let us know so we can cite your paper.